Lazar-Sponja/asm-cmd-blackjack/README.md

 If you're assembling the game manually on windows, it is recommended that you get [visual studio build tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) and call `ml.exe` directly from it's developer console, but any version of masm should work.

-The project comes with premade vscode build tasks and debug tasks for automating the assembly of code.
-This requires you to launch vscode from the visual studio developer console, as the build tools do not add `ml.exe`, `link.exe` nor the standard windows libraries to `$Env:PATH`
+The project comes with premade [vscode](https://code.visualstudio.com/) build tasks and debug tasks for automating the assembly of code.
+This requires you to launch vscode from the visual studio developer console, as the build tools do not add `ml.exe`, `link.exe` nor the standard windows libraries to `$Env:PATH`.
+It also requires the [C/C++ plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) for the use of the debugger.
+Optionally, but recommended is the [ASM Code Lens plugio](https://marketplace.visualstudio.com/items?itemName=maziac.asm-code-lens) for syntax highlighting.

 Another way to auto assemble the code is to just get [visual studio](https://visualstudio.microsoft.com/), as it just works.
 This option is not recommended as visual studio is a bit overkill for such a simple project.